aiven/aiven-docs/docs/products/clickhouse/concepts/data-integration-overview.md

 - [Observability integration](/docs/products/clickhouse/howto/list-integrations) is
   connecting to other services (either in-Aiven or external) to expose and process logs and metrics.
 - Data service integration is connecting to other services (either in-Aiven or external) to use them as data sources.
+In Aiven for ClickHouse, data service integration is possible with the following data source types:

+  - Apache Kafka®
+  - PostgreSQL®
+  - MySQL®
+  - ClickHouse®
+  - Amazon S3®

 ## In-Aiven integrations vs external integrations